matthewbirtch/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-screenshots-and-gifs.md

 #### Do show sub-components framed in grey \(\#F7F9FA\) background

-Instead, show the sub-component at 100% zoom with a 12pt white border \(so there is white space\) and a grew \(\#F7F9FA\) background with no border, so the image is elegantly framed:
+Instead, show the sub-component at 100% zoom with a 12pt white border \(so there is white space\) and a grey \(\#F7F9FA\) background with no border, so the image is elegantly framed:

 ![](../../../.gitbook/assets/image%20%284%29.png)